An elementary introduction to information geometry: Prerequisite: Basics of differential geometry

-A {\em tangent vector} $v$ plays the role of a directional derivative\footnote{Since the manifolds are abstract and not embedded in some Euclidean space, we do not view a vector as an ``arrow'' anchored on the manifold.
-Rather, vectors can be understood in several ways in differential geometry like directional derivatives or equivalent class of smooth curves at a point.
-That is, tangent spaces shall be considered as the manifold abstract too.}, with $v f$ informally meaning the derivative of a smooth function $f$ (belonging to the space of smooth functions $\frF(M)$) along the direction $v$.
 A smooth {\em vector field} $X$ is defined as a ``cross-section'' of the tangent bundle: $X\in\frX(M)=\Gamma(TM)$, where $\frX(M)$ or $\Gamma(TM)$ denote the space of smooth vector fields.
-A basis $B=\{b_1,\ldots, b_D\}$ of a finite $D$-dimensional vector space is a maximal linearly independent set of vectors.\footnote{A set of vectors $B=\{b_1,\ldots, b_D\}$ is linearly independent iff $\sum_{i=1}^D \lambda_i b_i=0$ iff $\lambda_i=0$ for all $i\in [D]$.
+A basis $B=\{b_1,\ldots, b_D\}$ of a finite $D$-dimensional vector space is a {\em maximal linearly independent set of vectors}: A set of vectors $B=\{b_1,\ldots, b_D\}$ is linearly independent if and only if $\sum_{i=1}^D \lambda_i b_i=0$ iff $\lambda_i=0$ for all $i\in [D]$.
 That is, in a linearly independent vector set, no vector of the set can be represented as a linear combination of the remaining vectors.
-A vector set is linearly independent maximal when we cannot add another linearly independent vector.} Tangent spaces carry algebraic structures of vector spaces.\footnote{Furthermore, to any vector space $V$, we can associate a dual covector space $V^*$ which is the vector space of real-valued linear mappings.
-We do not enter into details here to preserve this gentle introduction to information geometry with as little intricacy as possible.} Using local coordinates on a chart $(\calU,x)$, the vector field $X$ can be expressed as $X=\sum_{i=1}^D X^i e_i \eqSum X^i e_i$ using Einstein summation convention on dummy indices (using notation $\eqSum$), where $(X)_B\eqdef (X^i)$ denotes the {\em contravariant vector components} (manipulated as ``column vectors'' in algebra) in the {\em natural basis} $B=\{e_1=\partial_1,\ldots, e_D=\partial_D\}$ with $\partial_i\eqNota \frac{\partial}{\partial x_i}$.
+A vector set is linearly independent maximal when we cannot add another linearly independent vector.
+Tangent spaces carry algebraic structures of vector spaces.
+Furthermore, to any vector space $V$, we can associate a dual covector space $V^*$ which is the vector space of real-valued linear mappings.
+We do not enter into details here to preserve this gentle introduction to information geometry with as little intricacy as possible.
+Using local coordinates on a chart $(\calU,x)$, the vector field $X$ can be expressed as $X=\sum_{i=1}^D X^i e_i \eqSum X^i e_i$ using Einstein summation convention on dummy indices (using notation $\eqSum$), where $(X)_B\eqdef (X^i)$ denotes the {\em contravariant vector components} (manipulated as ``column vectors'' in algebra) in the {\em natural basis} $B=\{e_1=\partial_1,\ldots, e_D=\partial_D\}$ with $\partial_i\eqNota \frac{\partial}{\partial x_i}$.
 A tangent plane (vector space) equipped with an {\em inner product} $\inner{\cdot}{\cdot}$ yields an {\em inner product space}.
 We define a {\em reciprocal basis} $B^*=\{{e^*}^i=\partial^i\}_i$ of $B=\{e_i=\partial_i\}_i$ so that vectors can also be expressed using the {\em covariant vector components} in the natural reciprocal basis.
 The primal and reciprocal basis are {\em mutually orthogonal} by construction as illustrated in Figure~\ref{fig:pdbasis}.

 For any vector $v$, its contravariant components $v^i$'s (superscript notation) and its covariant components $v_i$'s (subscript notation) can be retrieved from $v$ using the inner product with the use of the reciprocal and primal basis, respectively: